This blog has been updated in 2025 to reflect more recent trends.

 Advanced onboarding strategies have proved powerful in the integration of adjacent industry workers or those who have been out of the workforce for some time.
 It’s vital to make those workers feel welcome, comfortable, and poised to succeed in their new work environment.

-Having a robust onboarding process and implementing buddy systems has proved successful within defence industry organisations.
+The use of buddy systems has proved successful within defence industry organisations.
 If you have a new hire with little defence industry experience, buddy them up with a defence industry old-timer.
 In this way, you facilitate the transfer of industry knowledge, as well as providing a support system for the new hire.

 Conclusion

 Embrace the shift towards hiring based on behaviours or potential, rather than experience or qualifications, and tailor your processes to match.
-In this way the unicorns, while no less elusive, might seem less vital to business success.
+In this way, the unicorns, while no less elusive, might seem less vital to business success.